Alexa McDonough: Personal life and death

-McDonough's first marriage was in 1966 to Halifax lawyer, Peter McDonough (April 1, 1940 – November 17, 2021), with whom she had two sons: Justin and Travis.
+McDonough's only marriage was in 1966 to Halifax lawyer, Peter McDonough (April 1, 1940 – November 17, 2021), with whom she had two sons: Justin and Travis.
 In 1993, she separated from McDonough, later divorcing him; she said her political career did not play a part in it.
 In 1994, just before she stepped down as Nova Scotia leader, she had a hysterectomy, and waited until she recuperated before she announced her resignation.

 During her time as leader of the federal NDP, McDonough was romantically involved with David MacDonald, a former Progressive Conservative (PC) MP for Toronto Centre—Rosedale and a cabinet minister.
-MacDonald ran as the NDP candidate in Toronto Centre—Rosedale in the 1997 election; in the previous election, he was the PC incumbent, and like every other PC candidate in Ontario in 1993, was defeated.
+MacDonald ran as the NDP candidate in Toronto Centre—Rosedale in the 1997 election but did not manage to get elected.
+In the previous election, he was the PC incumbent, and like every other PC candidate in Ontario in 1993, was defeated.
 The pair split up prior to the 2004 federal election.

 On May 3, 2013, McDonough announced that she had been diagnosed with breast cancer about four months earlier during a mammogram.
 She had been receiving treatment.
 McDonough died at a long-term care home in Halifax, on January 15, 2022, at the age of 77.
 She suffered from Alzheimer's disease in the seven years prior to her death.